allo-media/tech-blog/_posts/2018-01-26-reduce-and-the-ferris-wheel-metaphor.markdown

 - the next argument, `List a`, is certainly our list of actions.
 - And all this must return a `b`, hence a new state.
 We have the exact definition of what we're after.

+> Note: if you're struggling with these `a` and `b`s, you should probably read a little about [Generic Types].

+Our resulting minimalistic implementation was:

 {% highlight haskell %}
 type Action
     = AddWater